 Cockroaches: Species Common to our Central Virginia Region Part #4 – Wood Roach

-I hope you Loyal readers of my “dog-blog”, What’s Buggin’ You?, have been enjoying my series on cockroaches native to our geographical region.
+I hope you Loyal readers of my “dog-blog”, What’s Buggin’ You? have been enjoying my series on cockroaches native to our geographical region.
 This is the 5th installment (counting the introduction to roaches blog) of the 6 part series.
 Next week’s blog will be about the Brown Bandit Roach.
 Nice name huh?
-This blog will give you all you need to know about a bug most of you have seen many times during your lifetime, but never knew what the heck it is.
+This blog will give you all you need to know about a bug most of you have seen many times during your lifetime but never knew what the heck it is.
 This little bugger is the Wood Roach.

 The wood roach is often thought to be the cousin of the American roach.
-Wood roaches eat decaying organic matter and are attracted to light, whereas most roaches run from light.
+Wood roaches eat decaying organic matter and are attracted to light, whereas most roaches run from the light.
 This fact is the reason I know most of you have seen them and do not know what they are.
 Question?
 Have you ever come home at night during the spring and early summer months where your entry door is very well lit with a relatively high wattage white light bulb?
-I’m sure you have spent a few moments unlocking your door while there is a ridiculously large mob seen of insects and bugs of all kinds attracted to the light.
+I’m sure you have spent a few moments unlocking your door while there is a ridiculously large mob scene of insects and bugs of all kinds attracted to the light.
 You’re familiar with the moths, as well as, the ones that look like very large mosquitoes (it seems like every time you enter the house, one or two of those buggers sneak in and soon hang around your kitchen ceiling light); well, the ones that are a bit larger, brownish in color, beating their wings all to heck, smacking you on your face and head, creeping you out because you think a few have got to be flying down your shirt collar; these little nasty pests are Wood roaches.
 Now you know!